Skip to content

 Configuration (src/config.rs)

 Aperio reads an optional TOML config file (CONFIG_FILE env var).
-Parsing is silently lenient and errors fall back to defaults with a warning.
-The AppConfig struct maps one-to-one with StoreConfig fields plus server-level options (block_cache_size, maintenance_threads, log_level, dumps_folder).
+Parsing is strict: on any read or parse error the process panics with a clear message.
+The AppConfig struct mirrors StoreConfig fields (with index_interval_ms converted to a Duration) plus server-level options (log_level, main_api_key, search_api_key, dumps_folder).

 The dumps_folder config option sets the directory for backup snapshots.
 It defaults to None (unset) — if missing, POST /backup/export and POST /backup/import return 400 Bad Request.
 This prevents accidental file writes when the operator hasn't explicitly configured a dump location.